 The server virtualization has completely changed the Ethernet NIC requirements – with tens of VMs running within the same physical host, its Ethernet NIC has to be able to receive frames for tens (or sometimes even more than a hundred) unicast MAC addresses.
 Most Ethernet NICs are not able to do it (if you know more, please write a comment; it would be interesting to learn whether VN-Link/VM-FEX improves things) and thus most hypervisor operating systems put the Ethernet NICs in promiscuous mode.
 Every single frame sent to the NIC (those sent to the VMs running in the host as well as all floods) has to be processed by the host CPU, regardless of whether it’s relevant or not.

 The use of promiscuous mode has made hypervisor hosts slightly more vulnerable to flooding storms.
 In the pre-virtualization days, the links in the network could become overloaded after a forwarding loop, but the Ethernet NICs would do most of the damage control (unless, of course, you experience a broadcast storm, in which case nothing can save you).
 In a network having primarily virtualized servers running in hypervisors, the host CPU has to deal with all the looped frames.
 Don’t ask me whether this fact is relevant for your network or not – you might decide you have bigger problems than CPU overload if you experience a forwarding loop, or you might feel that this fact alone should push you toward smaller subnets (and thus broadcast domains).

-If you’re interested in details of VMware networking, check my VMware Networking Deep Dive webinar (register here or buy a recording).
-If you want to learn more about modern data center architectures, buy a recording of my Data Center 3.0 for Networking Engineers webinar and check the Data Center webinar roadmap.
+If you’re interested in details of VMware networking, check my VMware Networking Deep Dive webinar.
+If you want to learn more about modern data center architectures, watch the Data Center 3.0 for Networking Engineers webinar and check the Data Center webinar roadmap.
 Both webinars are also part of the yearly subscription package.